TheRoy666/NeuroSim/README.md

 FC-based NCT cannot distinguish which node drives the chain.
 EC-based NCT reveals the full causal hierarchy — equivalent to mapping the propagation order of a seizure network or the reward-circuit hierarchy in addiction.

+This synthetic result is replicated at population scale on two independent real cohorts — see [Validation](#validation) below (median 3.22× on HCP S1200, N=238; median 12.4–13.5× on ADNI-3, N=49; 100% of subjects in both cohorts show FC-based energy exceeding EC-based energy).

 ---

 ## Wilson-Cowan Benchmark